|

 months after it was originally built by Ford.
 This

-delay was due to the car having a defective engine.
+delay appears to have been related to the car having a

 name of Paul Nichter in Buffalo, NY who wanted a 427